jsaied99/s3minimal/README.md

     aws_access_key_id="your_access_key",
     aws_secret_access_key="your_secret_key",
 )

+# or if you have environment variables set for your AWS credentials
+s3 = S3()
 ```

 For synchronous operations, you can use the `S3Sync` class in a similar manner, and all asynchronous methods described below can be called without `await`.